rwieruch/blog_robinwieruch_content/lessons-learned-give-and-take.md

 Powerless communication earns prestige: "There's no limit to the amount of respect and admiration that we can dole out.
 This means that prestige usually has more lasting value, and it's worth examining how people earn it."

-Adam Grant recommends, but I can only agree, to read the book {{% a_blank "Quiet" "http://amzn.to/2oJNgRU" %}} by Susan Cain.
+Adam Grant recommends, but I can only agree, to read the book {{% a_blank_no_follow "Quiet" "http://amzn.to/2oJNgRU" %}} by Susan Cain.
 Powerful and powerless communication play a major role in the world of extroverts and introverts.

 ### Presenting